White-crested elaenia: Distribution and habitat

 Elaenias listed as white-crested by the SACC have been recorded as vagrants on the Falkland Islands but without subspecies identification, so they could have been what the IOC but not the SACC recognizes as the Chilean elaenia.
 The Chilean elaenia is highly migratory.

-Note that the range map uses HBW taxonomy and so includes the extensive range of the Chilean elaenia, which reaches far east of the white-crested elaenia's range.

 The white-crested elaenia's habitat has been studied for all subspecies except E. a. modesta, and it is assumed to have similar requirements to the others.
 They inhabit the edges of subtropical and temperate forest, the interior of more open woodlands and secondary forest, and scrublands.
 In many areas the species favors intermontane valleys that are drier than the slopes above.
 In elevation it ranges up to 3200 m in Colombia, between 1500 and 2800 m in Ecuador, and between 800 and 3500 m on the west slope and 1000 and 3300 m on the east slope in Peru.

 Behavior

 Movement

 Subspecies E. a. modesta breeds west of the Andean crest and moves to the east side of the range for the austral winter.
 Flocks of up to 100 have been reported during migration, but as is the case with vagrants to the Falklands they could have been the highly migratory Chilean elaenias.
 The other subspecies are year-round residents.